 To keep you up to date with my progress, I will update my “tracker-sheet” at least weekly and upload it to the website.

-In addition, I will include progress, thoughts and some more information about the walk1000miles challenge in a dedicated walk1000miles newsletter (yes, click here and sign up on the following page).
+In addition, I will include progress, thoughts and some more information about the walk1000miles challenge in a dedicated walk1000miles newsletter (yes, click here and sign up on the following page (signup page removed after completion of the walk1000miles challenge)).

 Donation Receipt (Spendenbescheinigung)